 Defining your target is essential, and this can be set within the campaign tools you use to set the ads up.
 What is your ideal reach, or CPC (cost per click) or CPA (cost per acquisition)?
 Setting your desired outcome allows you to set an appropriate budget to reach that goal and as the campaign is running it can be optimised to get the highest return on investment.

 Websites that publish more than 11 pieces of content per week see 3.5X the traffic and 4.5X the number of leads generated (Hubspot, 2019) compared to websites creating 0-1 pieces per week.
 This is significant, a strong wake-up call for businesses who aren’t seeing their ‘blog’ as a major asset to their company.
-Great quality content is the proverbial low hanging fruit when it comes to increasing visibility, traffic and sales for your company.
+Great quality content is the proverbial low hanging fruit when it comes to increasing visibility, traffic to your eCommerce website and sales for your company.

 Buyers want to be well informed and have high levels of trust in the brands they are buying from.
 In store, buyers make impressions of the brand from the store location, window displays and what kind of greeting they get from staff, websites need to work to make similar first impressions – with many companies underestimating what it takes to make a good one.